pgManage/pgManage/README.md

 ## FEEDBACK AND BUG REPORTS

 Please contact us with your feedback!
 Github issues and pull requests are welcome.
-Please report any issues you have for FREE support.
-More information is available at the project home page: https://www.workflowproducts.com/postage.html
+Please report any issues you have for [FREE support](https://github.com/workflowproducts/postage/issues).

 ## Licensing